ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ::::
 ## Find Block Information

-If you know the ID of the block you are looking for, you can use the `get` method on the `blocks` resource to return information on that block.
+If you know the ID of the block you are looking for, you can use the `GET` method on the `blocks` resource to return information on that block.
 ```js
 let block